-- Folder: Thermo-Calc - File name: T_11_Coarsening_and_Interfacial_energy.tcu - This example is included in the tutorial on our website and our YouTube channel.
+- Folder: Property models>General - File name: PM_G_02_Coarsening_and_Interfacial_energy.tcu - This example is included in the tutorial on our website and our YouTube channel.
 Also see the video introduction to this feature.

 Coarsening rate coefficient (heat map)

 Coarsening rate coefficient (3D plot)